Arizona Global Campus buys assets of online management contractor

 Flawed From the Start?

-Ashford emerged in 2005 when the company that would eventually become Zovio bought the Franciscan University of the Prairies, a religious college in Iowa that was on the verge of closure.
+Ashford emerged in 2005 when Bridgepoint Education, the company that would eventually become Zovio, bought Franciscan University of the Prairies, a religious college in Iowa that was on the verge of closure.
 The sale was one of the first in which a nonprofit college’s regional accreditation transferred as part of the purchase.

 In 2018, Ashford again became an exemplar of a trend: for-profit colleges seeking to convert to nonprofit status.
 The companies portrayed the moves as enabling them to better serve students and be more sustainable, but critics like the Century Foundation criticized some of those moves as being attempts by for-profit owners to escape federal regulations, which tend to be tighter on for-profits, especially when Democrats are in charge of governments.